ryuuni/KERMit/README.md

 Here is a sample successful response:
 ```
 {
-    "message": "Successfully saved the submission of 2 at (0, 0) on puzzle_id 1 by user 'testuser'"
+    "message": "Successfully saved the submission of 2 at (0, 0) on puzzle_id 1 by Megan Frenkel (id = 2)'"
 }
 ```